hashicorp/consul/website/source/intro/getting-started/connect.html.md

 control plane (Consul).
 To learn more, read the reference documentation on [intentions](/docs/connect/intentions.html).

+Note that in the current release of Consul, changing intentions will not affect existing connections.
+Therefore, you must establish a new connection to see the effects of a changed intention.
+This will be addressed in the near term in a future version of Consul.

 ## Next Steps

 We've now configured a service on a single agent and used Connect for